 - Walk along the Manaslu Conservation Area and explore the wilderness of the Himalayan flora and fauna

-- Discover the enchanting Tsum valley asset - 2 spiritual monasteries of Rachen Gompa and Mu Gompa
+- Discover the enchanting Tsum Valley asset - 2 spiritual monasteries of Rachen Gompa and Mu Gompa

 - Get a 360-degree panorama of the world's eighth-highest mountain, Mt.
 Manaslu, through unique vantage points

-Key attractions of Tsum Valley
+Major Attractions of the Tsum Valley Trek

 Ancient Tibetan Buddhist Culture